vklap/go_ddd/README.md

 	return "ChangeEmailCommand"
 }

-// The below line ensures at compile time that ChangeEmailCommand adheres to the go_ddd.Command interface var _ go_ddd.Command = (*ChangeEmailCommand)(nil)
+// The below line ensures at compile time that ChangeEmailCommand adheres to the ddd.Command interface var _ ddd.Command = (*ChangeEmailCommand)(nil)
 ```

 #### EmailChangedEvent